NI-Measurement-Plug-Ins/pcba-fct/src/NIFgenSignalVoltageGeneration/README.md

 ## NI-FGEN Signal Voltage Generation Measurement

-This measurement plug-in generates a Standard Function waveform that is either sine or square at a set 50% duty cycle using NI-FGEN.
+This measurement generates a Standard Function waveform that is either sine or square at a set 50% duty cycle using NI-FGEN.

-1. Create a pin map if not yet already done so.
-See [Creating and Using Pin Maps](https://www.ni.com/docs/en-US/bundle/measurementlink/page/using-pin-maps.html).
-2. Select the appropriate pin from the Pin Name drop down.
-3. Provide the desired input values.
-4. Run the measurement.
-5. The measurement will display the standard function generated on the graph.
-A more comprehensive view of the generated waveform can also be seen using an NI SCOPE device to read back the generated waveform.

 ### Features